grpc/proposal/A41-xds-rbac.md

 restrictions and behavior produce a singular, unambiguous authority for every request to be used by RBAC and the application itself.

-`metadata` will never match as `ValueMatcher` can only match if the value is present (even `NullMatch`).
-Be strongly aware that Envoy Metadata has no relation to gRPC Metadata.
-Envoy Metadata is generic state shared between filters which has no gRPC equivalent.
+In RBAC `metadata` refers to the Envoy metadata which has no relation to gRPC metadata.
+Envoy metadata is generic state shared between filters, which has no gRPC equivalent.
+RBAC implementations in gRPC will treat Envoy metadata as empty.
+Since `ValueMatcher` can only match if a value is present (even `NullMatch`), the `metadata` matcher is guaranteed not to match.

 `requested_server_name` can match if the matcher accepts empty string.